How Long Does IT Take To Graduate From Nursing School?

 Master of Science in Nursing (MSN)

-A master's degree in nursing often takes 2 years for full-time students and is designed for those who already work as RNs and would either like to move into a leadership or specialized position.
+A master's degree in nursing often takes 2 years for full-time students and is designed for those who already work as RNs and would either like to move into leadership or a specialized position.
 Some specialization options that an RN can pursue are community health nursing, nursing education, oncology, mental health nursing and women's health.
 Nurses looking to move up in terms of pay and responsibility may also consider master's degree programs in nursing management.

 Doctoral Degrees in Nursing

 Doctoral degree programs in nursing, such as the Doctor of Nursing Practice (DNP), Doctor of Philosophy (Ph.D.) in Nursing and Doctor of Nursing Science (DNS), often take between 3-5 years to complete, though this depends on the program and whether a student is enrolled full- or part-time.
 Students can enter a doctoral nursing degree program upon completing their bachelor's or master's degree in nursing or through an accelerated BSN to Ph.D. program.
-The program prepare nurses for a variety of upper-level jobs, including nurse scientist, certified nursing midwife, clinical nursing specialist and nurse practitioner.
+The program prepares nurses for a variety of upper-level jobs, including nurse scientist, certified nursing midwife, clinical nursing specialist and nurse practitioner.